-The Sustainability Champion Awards are designed to recognize individuals or groups at SCU who go out of their way to develop a culture of sustainability.
-We want to celebrate their hard work and honor their achievements by awarding them at this public ceremony.
+The Sustainability Champion Awards are designed to recognize individuals and groups at SCU who go out of their way to transform the culture of sustainability on campus.
+We celebrate their hard work and honor their achievements by awarding them at this public ceremony.

 Individuals or groups are nominated (by self-nomination or nomination by another) which includes a short description of why they should receive the award.
-Members of the Center for Sustainability vote on the nominees and select an award recipient for each category (staff, faculty, student, group, collaborative project, and current Sustainability Liaison).
+Members of the Center for Sustainability vote on the nominees and select an award recipient who has transformed each of the following areas of campus:

 Faculty: Ed Maurer, a Faculty Sustainability Liaison, involves the Civil Engineering department in sustainability related, local events such as creek clean-ups with the City of Santa Clara, rides his bike to work, and actively brings up new technology and ideas to the Center for Sustainability.